arguezs/courier/README.md

 # Courier

-Messaging web application developed with Symfony as final project for the Web Development in Server Side module.
+Messaging web application developed with Symfony as final project for the Server Side Web Development module.